Table of Contents

 1. Accessibility Audit:

-Helps determine a plan for achieving the standards outlined in WCAG 2.0 AA.
-It’s advisable to conduct an audit with guidelines to increase your ADA web compliance.
+Helps determine a plan for achieving the standards outlined in WCAG 2.0 AA, WCAG 2.1 AA, and WCAG 2.2.
+Conducting an audit with guidelines to increase your ADA web compliance is advisable.

 2. Outside Consultant: